Medical Device Risk Management Process

 Risk Management is the structured process of identifying, analysing, mitigating, eliminating and drawing conclusions from medical risks associated with use of a medical device.

 All medical devices have inherent risks.
 It is a fact of healthcare that every patient interaction carries with it a risk of harm, and the use of medical devices is in no way an exception.

-The formal definition of a medical device risk is provided in Article 2 MDR, where it is stated that a medical device risk is:
+The formal definition of a ‘medical device risk’ is provided in Article 2 MDR, where it is stated that it is:

 …the combination of the probability of occurrence of harm and the severity of that harm.

 Therefore, acceptability of a medical device risk and processes required to ensure its elimination or mitigation will differ according to a function of both severity and frequency.

 Medical device risks must not be confused with other categories of risk such as business risks or commercial risks.
 Medical device risk analysis is concerned only with risks as defined in Article 2 MDR.